 Cockatiels are much healthier if they eat a diet that consists mainly of pellets.
 These pellets should make up 75 to 80% of their diet.
 Pellets have been specifically created to meet all the nutritional needs of your bird.
 If you have a new bird, start feeding them pellets as soon as you can.
 The sooner they start eating pellets, the sooner they can get used to it and the less resistance you will encounter.

 For adult cockatiels challenge here is that this food is not natural for them.
 Because of this, many cockatiels do not even recognize the pellets as food because they’ve never eaten them.
 This makes it quite difficult to convert your bird from a seed-based diet to a pellet-based diet.

 However, while it might be challenging to convert your cockatiel from the delicious seeds they’re so used to to the new pellets it’s crucial that you do it.
-Your bird will benefit from it immensely and their lifespan will most likely increase.
+Your bird will benefit from it immensely and its lifespan will most likely increase.

 Instead, try having 2 separate bowls: 1 for pellets and 1 for seeds.
-Slowly, over the course of a couple of weeks, reduce the number of seeds you put in the seed bowl and always keep the bowl with pellets topped up.
+Slowly, over the course of a couple of weeks, reduce the number of seeds you put in the seed bowl, and always keep the bowl with pellets topped up.
 That way, they can gradually transition from eating a seed-based diet to eating a diet that consists of pellets.